 3. Taft is the only former U.S. Solicitor General to become President.
 Five Solicitors General eventually joined the Supreme Court, with Elena Kagan as the most recent example.
 Taft was Solicitor General in the Benjamin Harrison administration, at the age of 32.

 6. Taft eventually held his own father’s job in the Cabinet.
 Alphonso Taft was briefly Secretary of War in 1876.
-His son, William Howard Taft, was Roosevelt’s Secretary of War after leaving the Philippines.
+His son, William Howard Taft, was Teddy Roosevelt’s Secretary of War after leaving the Philippines.
 Taft and James Monroe were the only two Presidents to serve as Secretary of War.

 9. Taft went back to the law and finally joined the Supreme Court.
-After leaving the White House, Taft taught at Yale Law School and he was named by President Warren Harding to the Supreme Court in 1921.
+After leaving the White House, Taft taught at Yale Law School until he was named by President Warren Harding to the Supreme Court in 1921.
 He was Chief Justice until he retired, shortly before his death at the age of 72 in 1930.
 After joining the Court, Taft reportedly wrote that, “I don't remember that I ever was President.”

 10. Taft wasn’t stuck in the White House bathtub.
 Constitution Daily looked at the whole bathtub myth in detail back in 2012.
 While Taft was a big guy, he had a special tub put in the White House before he became President.
 The myth started decades later.
 But despite his distinguished career, some people best remember Taft because of the bathtub myth.